Bluefish-WG/RT2022/bluefishESP/README.md

 - `data`: Stored R package data.
 Automatically created and updated by the {usethis} package.
 - `data-raw` folder:
   - `old` folder: Data and scripts not used in the final ESP.
+  - `scripts` folder:
+    - `create_mrip_keys.R`: Create keys data objects to translate MRIP abbreviations.
+    - `create_references.R`: Compile references from a spreadsheet into a .bib file
+    - `Econ_Indicator_CODE_github.R`: Create commercial indicators from database queries.
+    - `pull_MRIP_data.R`: Pull MRIP catch and effort data from noaa.gov.
+    - `pull_nmfs_bottom_trawl.R`: Pull NMFS bottom trawl data from Oracle database.
+  - `MRIP_data` folder: MRIP catch and effort data downloaded from noaa.gov.
+  - `MRIP_directed_trips` folder: MRIP directed trips data downloaded from noaa.gov.
+  - `VAST` folder: Copies of VAST scripts, data, and figures.
+Importantly, relative file paths in the code have not been updated.
+  - files:
-    - `2009-2019 Rec Scores_ME_MS_031522 cw.xlsx`: Community reliance and engagement data provided by Changhua Weng.
+    - `2009-2019 Rec Scores_ME_MS_031522 cw.xlsx`: Community reliance and engagement data provided by Changhua Weng. [available upon request]
     - `american-fisheries-society.csl`: Citation Style Language file for formatting references.
     - `bluefish ESP figure information.csv`: Caption and alt text information for the images in the ESP document (captions may have been edited in the full document after initial compiling with this spreadsheet).
     - `bluefish_references.csv`: References.